 States that achieve that kind of step change in service delivery could see a clear and compelling link to value including the following:

 - Increasing trust in government.
-Our research shows that a gain in average customer satisfaction of one percentage point is associated with an increase in trust in state government of 1.3 percentage points on average, and up to 1.5 percentage points in some cases.
+Our research shows that a gain in average customer satisfaction of one percentage point is associated with an increase in trust in state government of 1.3 percentage points on average, and up to 1.5 percentage points in some cases.2 This suggests that some states could see trust among constituents double by improving customer experience.3

 - Lowering cost to serve.
 Our research finds that, on average, more satisfied customers make fewer phone calls to state contact centers and, in many cases, fewer in-person visits to field offices.
 By converting dissatisfied customers to satisfied customers, states could see a marked drop in incoming calls and a commensurate increase in the use of lower-cost channels (for example, digital).
 Some services, such as vehicle services and taxes, could reduce calls by as much as 20 percent by improving satisfaction, freeing up funding and capacity to address other state priorities (see sidebar “Digital services: Colorado’s efforts”).